LilianMwaura/pitch-bank/README.md

 PitchBank

 ## Project Description
-This is a pitch application that allowa users to signn up and login.
-They are also able to submit their own pitches into different categorieas as well as read other peoples pitchs.
+This is a pitch application that allows users to sign up and login.
+They are also able to submit their own pitches into different categories as well as read other peoples pitches.
 ## Set-up Instructions
 Open Terminal {Ctrl+Alt+T}